Regional Malaria and Other Communicable Disease Threats Trust Fund

 What are the priorities?

-- Better access to quality drugs and commodities
+- cooperation for managing access to quality and affordable key drugs and commodities;

 Read the report Regional Malaria and Other Communicable Disease Threats Trust Fund.

 Who supports the fund?

 The fund’s financing partners are the Government of Australia (Department of Foreign Affairs and Trade), the Government of Canada (Department of Foreign Affairs, Trade and Development), and the Government of the United Kingdom (Foreign Commonwealth and Development Office).

 - Publication: Malaria Elimination

 - Regional Malaria and Other Communicable Disease Threats Trust Fund under the Health Financing Partnership Facility: Change in Implementation Arrangements